-Buzzfeed meme/Gif List or Quiz - Create a Buzzfeed list that will provide information to other students that might help them make better decisions while attending college.
-Examples may include "10 Reasons not to get a Fake ID" or "8 Things to do to avoid violating Adelphi policies."
-At the end of the list, please answer the following questions.
+Buzzfeed Meme/Gif List or Quiz - Create a Buzzfeed list that will provide information to other students that might help them make better decisions while attending college.
+Examples may include "10 Reasons not to get a Fake ID," "8 Things to do to avoid violating Adelphi policies," "10 Resources to avoid Plagiarism Pitfalls," or "8 Ways to Organize yourself during syllabus week."
+At the end of the list, please answer the following questions:

-- 1. What are the potential consequences for future violations of University policy? - 2.
-Explain the expectations of Adelphi University for student behavior and how these expectations relate to student life. - 3.
-What can you do to avoid violating University policy in the future?
+- (1) What are the potential consequences for future violations of the University policy? - (2) Explain the expectations of Adelphi University for student behavior and how these expectations relate to student life. - (3) What can you do to avoid violating this University policy in the future?